- Home

 How the surgery is done

-Surgery to remove the bladder (cystectomy) and create a urinary diversion is a major and complicated operation.
-It is important to have this surgery in a specialised centre with a surgeon who does a lot of cystectomies.
+Surgery to remove the bladder (called a cystectomy) and create a urinary diversion is a complicated operation.

-Different surgical methods may be used for removing the bladder:
+Different surgical methods may be used to remove the bladder:

-- Open surgery makes one long cut (incision) in the abdomen.
-A cut is usually made from the area below the bellybutton to the pubic area.
+- Open surgery makes one long cut (incision) in the lower abdomen.
+A cut is usually made from below the bellybutton to the pubic area.

 - Keyhole surgery, also known as minimally invasive or laparoscopic surgery, makes several smaller cuts in the abdomen.
 Instruments are inserted through the cuts, sometimes with help from a robotic system.